 If I signed the birth certificate, do I have custody rights?

-Not necessarily.
-While recent changes to Florida law declare that signing the birth certificate (via the DH-511 form) makes you a “natural guardian,” this does not automatically create a specific, enforceable visitation schedule.
-Without a court-ordered Parenting Plan, if the mother refuses to let you see the child, law enforcement will often refuse to intervene.
-A court order is the only way to guarantee your time-sharing rights.
+Not automatically.
+While signing the DH-511 form makes you a recognized natural guardian under Florida law, it does not create a specific, enforceable visitation schedule.
+Without a court-ordered Parenting Plan, law enforcement will generally not intervene if the other parent denies access.
+A court order is the only guaranteed protection for your time-sharing rights.

 What if the other parent refuses to take a DNA test?